Spironolactone is a diuretic, also known as a 'water tablet'.

 - If you forget to take a dose, take it as soon as you remember.
 However, if it is after 6 pm in the evening, skip the missed dose and continue as usual the next day.
 Do not take two doses at the same time to make up for a missed dose.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 The salt balance in your bloodstream may be upset by diuretics and your doctor will want you to have a blood test from time to time to check for this.

-- Because spironolactone is a potassium-conserving diuretic, you should try to avoid things with a high potassium content, such as 'salt substitutes'.
+- Because spironolactone is a potassium-conserving diuretic, you should try to avoid things with a high potassium content, such as 'salt substitutes' or low-sodium salt.
 This is so the level of potassium in your body does not become too high.

-- Treatment with diuretics is usually long-term, so continue to take these tablets unless you are advised otherwise.
+- Treatment with diuretics is usually long-term, so continue to take these tablets unless you are advised otherwise by your doctor.

 - If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.